blukii/Developers/blukiiHub/hardware_en.md

 Antenna Port
 ------------

-The delivery contains a antenna that has to be mounted on the Antenna port.
+The delivery contains an antenna that has to be mounted on the Antenna port.

 It can be replaced with other antennas for special use cases (e.g. directional antenna).
 Please note, that the antenna model has to be certified for blukii Hub.